skrey/yellow-extensions/features/gallery/README.md

 ## How to show image captions

 Image captions can be configured in file `system/settings/text.ini`.
-See examples below.

 ## Examples